-Through pair, group, and open class work, students are encouraged to develop critical thinking skills, such as identifying the difference between statements of fact and opinion, analyzing charts, and categorizing data.
-A language model helps students to write a short paragraph and express their opinions on the topic.
-The final page brings the content of the unit together in a discussion or presentation about the topic.
-Useful language prompts help students where necessary.
+Through pair, group, and open class work, students are encouraged to develop critical thinking skills, such as making inferences and ranking and categorizing data.
+Students then complete a writing task to express their opinion on the topic.
+The final page brings the content of the unit together in a discussion about the topic.
+Useful language prompts help students in each unit.